 Even if you have insurance that “covers” prescriptions you are possibly not getting the best prices.
 Never assume the “with insurance” cost is the best option.
 The last 3 prescriptions we had filled were all double the price using insurance than they were once we asked the pharmacy to remove the insurance and try other savings methods…

 Let me put on my Registered Nurse hat for a moment and share some of my tips for cutting your prescription costs.

 After hearing the price for my husbands $171 eye cream, I asked the pharmacist if there were other options that might be cheaper (the pharmacist is your friend).
 He shared that had the doctor ordered an ointment instead of the cream it would be $50 rather than $171.
-He also found that the second medication that was ordered with actually the same as the over the counter hydrocortisone.
 To save $121 I’ll gladly call and ask the doctor if we can switch from a cream to an ointment!

 If you want to save the phone calls, use the database at GoodRX to search prices.
 While it may be off a little from the actual price I’ve found it to be pretty reliable.